cryptoprofitswitcher/CryptoProfitSwitcher/README.md

 ![Screenshot](Images/logo2.png?raw=true "Screenshot")

-Cryptonight Profit Switcher is an extensible open-source .Net Core console application that helps you to **always mine the most profitable coin on a pool or an algorithm on NiceHash**.
+Cryptonight Mining Manager is an extensible open-source .Net Core console application that helps you to **always mine the most profitable coin on a pool or an algorithm on NiceHash**.

 It is very useful for **AMD Vega GPUs** because it can detect hash drops and reset the GPU(s) but it can be used with any GPU that is compatible with the miner.
 It is optimized for **Windows** but also works for **Linux**.